LiamBrenner/wagtailinvoices/README.rst

 ===========
-wagtailnews
+wagtailinvoices
 ===========

-A plugin for Wagtail that provides news / blogging functionality.
+A plugin for Wagtail that provides invoice functionality

 Installing
 ==========

 Install using pip::

-    pip install wagtailnews
+    pip install wagtailinvoices

-It works with Wagtail 0.7 and upwards.
+It works with Wagtail 0.9 and upwards.

 Using
 =====

-Create news models for your application that inherit from the relevant ``wagtailnews`` models:
+Create invoice models for your application that inherit from the relevant ``wagtailinvoices`` models:

 .. code:: python